Close Alert Banner

 Receive Email Updates...

-Prenatal Screening (FTS/MSS)
+Prenatal Screening - eFTS/MSS

-Prenatal screening services in our region are offered by Mount Sinai Hospital (MSH) Toronto.
+Prenatal screening services in our region are offered by Mount Sinai Hospital (MSH), Toronto.
 Blood samples and requisitions with nuchal translucency measurements are sent to Toronto for analysis.
 The MSH requisition is required to order testing.

-For more information on prenatal screening in Ontario, please see Prenatal Screening Ontario.
+For information on prenatal screening in Quebec, please visit Québec Prenatal Screening Program | Gouvernement du Québec (quebec.ca)

 Non-invasive prenatal testing (NIPT)